Deploy the vFXT cluster

 Gather template output

-When the Avere vFXT template finishes creating the cluster, it outputs some important information about the new cluster.
+When the Avere vFXT template finishes creating the cluster, it outputs important information about the new cluster.

 Make sure to copy the management IP address from the template output.
 You need this address to administer the cluster.